Vaida12345/Swift-HTML/README.md

 # Swift-HTML
-The HTML DSL with the aim of generating HTML &amp; CSS script with solely Swift.
+The HTML DSL with the aim of writing static web (generating HTML &amp; CSS script) with solely Swift.

 UNDER CONSTRUCTION